 I practiced editing a lot and tweaked the photos dozens of times before delivering them.
 I got a lot more comfortable with using Manual — I’m getting faster at adjusting my shutter speed super quickly and nailing focus!
 So that’s an exciting accomplishment.
 Something I need to be more careful about is underexposing too much because when I bring up shadows it ends up being grainy.
 I’m still figuring out what the sweet spot is for timing and settings so that I don’t backlight SO much that this happens.

 I also need to learn how to nail white balance and tint — I find myself exporting photos and then going back and thinking that something is too blue or pink or green.
 I’m going to learn how to use the histogram better so I can nail color and tones.
-I watched some of Jordan Brittley’s editing videos to see how she uses the histogram, so I’ll dig into that some more as I keep editing photos!

 Thank you Holly and Alex for modeling for me!
 Sometimes I wish I took pictures of people who were less comfortable in front of the camera so that I could get better at giving prompts and instructions for posing… because Holly and Alex did everything so naturally!
 I need to get faster and better at giving prompts, especially because I eventually want to make my way into adventure sessions where couples do random things like spin each other super quickly so that I can capture those genuine reactions.